โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Kennett Memorial Airport (KNT), designated KTKX with FAA identifier TKX, operates as a city-owned public-use general aviation facility serving Kennett in Missouri's Dunklin County, positioned at coordinates 36.226ยฐN, 90.037ยฐW at an elevation of 262 feet above mean sea level approximately one nautical mile southeast of Kennett's central business district.
 This essential general aviation airport covers 337 acres and represents an important component of the National Plan of Integrated Airport Systems, serving southeastern Missouri's Bootheel region where aviation services support agricultural operations, business transportation, and emergency services throughout this fertile agricultural area known for cotton, soybeans, and rice production that characterizes the Missouri Bootheel's economy and rural community connectivity needs.
-The airport operates with dual-runway infrastructure designed to accommodate diverse general aviation operations, featuring a primary concrete runway designated 2/20 measuring 5,000 by 75 feet constructed to handle various aircraft types serving southeastern Missouri's aviation needs, complemented by a secondary asphalt runway designated 18/36 measuring 3,012 by 75 feet that provides operational flexibility for different aircraft and weather conditions.
+The airport operates with dual-runway infrastructure specifically configured to support diverse general aviation operations, featuring a primary concrete runway designated 2/20 measuring 5,000 by 75 feet constructed to handle various aircraft types serving southeastern Missouri's aviation needs, complemented by a secondary asphalt runway designated 18/36 measuring 3,012 by 75 feet that provides operational flexibility for different aircraft and weather conditions.
 Flight operations serve the Missouri Bootheel region's aviation requirements including agricultural aviation, business flights, emergency services, and recreational flying throughout an area where general aviation provides essential connectivity for communities and industries spread across the region's extensive agricultural landscape.
 The facility maintains essential navigation and communication equipment appropriate for general aviation operations while serving the unique requirements of rural Missouri aviation including agricultural spraying, crop dusting, and business aviation supporting the region's farming and commercial activities.
 Terminal and Fixed Base Operator facilities emphasize practical functionality appropriate for a general aviation airport serving Missouri's agricultural region, featuring basic but adequate passenger and aircraft services including fuel services, aircraft maintenance capabilities, and essential amenities suitable for general aviation operations typical of rural American airports serving farming communities.
 The facility provides fundamental aviation services including aircraft parking, basic passenger amenities, and operational support necessary for coordinating diverse general aviation activities from recreational flying to agricultural aviation and business transportation throughout the Kennett area.
 Infrastructure reflects the airport's role serving both recreational aviation and practical transportation needs for southeastern Missouri's agricultural and business communities where reliable general aviation services support economic development and emergency response capabilities.
 The airport's strategic importance extends beyond general aviation to supporting southeastern Missouri's vital agricultural sector, particularly the extensive cotton, soybean, and rice operations that define the Missouri Bootheel's economy, where aviation services facilitate agricultural inspections, crop monitoring, emergency response, and business connectivity for farming operations and agricultural businesses throughout the region.
 Regular operations include general aviation activities, agricultural aviation services, and business flights connecting the Kennett area to regional destinations, while the facility maintains its essential role in supporting emergency medical services and disaster response capabilities for rural southeastern Missouri communities.
 Despite its classification as a general aviation facility, Kennett Memorial Airport represents an important transportation asset supporting economic development, agricultural productivity, and community safety throughout the Missouri Bootheel region, where reliable aviation infrastructure enables continued agricultural excellence and rural community prosperity in one of Missouri's most agriculturally productive regions.

 ๐Ÿ”„ Connection Tips